 Playing pool and billiards isn’t a skill you’re going to just pick and be perfect at playing.
 You actually need to play, practice, compete, and practice some more — a lot more.
 The more hours you put in the better you will get – it’s as simple as that!
 Luckily for you we have instructors across the globe that are willing and able to help you improve your game.
 Please feel free to check out this web site as a resource for video tips, recommended reading and many other tips and tricks to help take your game to the next level.

-Below are a few practice drills from PBIA Advanced Instructors Dominic Esposito and Dr. Dave.
+Below are a few practice drills from PBIA Advanced Instructor Dominic Esposito and Master Instructor Dr. Dave.